shawwn/noh/README.md

 <img width="595" alt="image" src="https://user-images.githubusercontent.com/59632/236426949-89ac5d63-f391-4701-978c-63f93e31cb5d.png">

 It also makes my heart ache that your only realistic choices for becoming a professional gamedev circa 2023 is to build everything from scratch yourself (Celeste) or to spend years learning Unreal Engine or Unity.
-Good luck understanding the inner workings of those behemoths, much less building it yourself and changing the engine.
-I remember it feeling like a miracle seeing "Build Success" after waiting literally four hours for UE to finish compiling, and that was like 8 years ago; it's only grown since then.
+Good luck understanding the inner workings of those behemoths, much less getting UE to build.

 So hopefully this will give you a leg up as a lone wolf gamedev.